nipunattri1/nipunattri1/README.md

 # 💫About Me :
+Hey, I am a class 10th student & a Flutter Deveoper Learing new stuff is what my mind like & I try my best till the concept strikes.

+🔭 **BTW**

-🔭 i am currently working on Teacher Management Software for MMSW zrk
+i am currently working on Teacher Management Software for MMSW zrk

 ## 🌐Socials